Hidden funeral costs: a couple reviewing a quote closely at home

 What hidden costs should I watch for on a funeral bill?

-The seven most common: a professional service fee with little detail ($2,500 to $6,000), advertised "from" pricing that climbs ($300 to $1,000+ above the headline), significant coffin markups, interment fees ($1,500 to $4,000), after-hours surcharges ($165 to $1,800), viewing and embalming fees ($110 to $1,600), and several local-sounding brands that share one parent company.
+The seven most common: a professional service fee with little detail ($2,500 to $6,000), advertised "from" pricing that climbs ($300 to $1,000+ above the headline), significant coffin markups, the interment fee the cemetery charges on top of the plot, after-hours and weekend surcharges that vary widely by provider, viewing fees ($110 to $1,600 as an extra in budget packages, CHOICE 2019) and separately priced embalming, and several local-sounding brands that share one parent company.

 What is a professional service fee?